Keyword Planning Basics

 - Metatags: Snippets of information included in the code and are only visible to search engines, they tell them what is on your page.

-For WordPress users use the free Yoast SEO Plug-in which monitors your keyword usage, where you put them and how often and the readability of your text.
-It make the whole process very simple.
+For WordPress users use the free Yoast SEO Plug-in which monitors your keyword usage, where you put them and how often and the readability of your text, It makes the process easy.

 There are also are free Meta Tag Plug-ins that will put the data in the meta tags for you so you don't have to mess around with coding.